Tel: +44 (0) 20 7612 7942

 The Department of Infectious Disease Epidemiology conducts research on the epidemiology and control of infectious diseases of public health importance.
 Work is carried out in low-, middle- and high-income countries, including the United Kingdom, in close collaboration with partners in each country.
 The Department has groups working on maternal, neonatal and child health; international statistics and epidemiology; vaccines, outbreaks and humanitarian crises; and modelling.
 Research methods include ecological studies of variations in disease frequency in different populations, observational case-control and cohort studies to define risk factors for disease, randomized controlled trials to evaluate the effectiveness of individual- and community-level interventions, and mathematical models to project the impact of public health interventions.

-IDE has over 195 staff organised in a group structure: the Modelling Group, Maternal & Newborn Health Group, MRC Tropical Epidemiology Group and the Vaccine, Outbreaks and Humanitarian Crises Group.
-IDE has an active research degree training programme (PhD, DrPH) with approximately 90 registered students from across the globe.
+IDE has over 240 staff and has an active research degree training programme (PhD, DrPH) with over 100 registered students from across the globe.

 Publications by department staff can be viewed in the School’s online repository.